wiliamvj/go-vagas/readme.en.md

 To run the bot locally, follow these steps:

-1. Make sure you have Go installed on your machine.
+1. Make sure you have Go installed on your machine (if you don't use Docker).
 You can check this by running the command:

 ```bash
     go version